TanishSharma151/TanishSharma151/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on personal projects using html, css and javascript.
+- 🔭 I’m currently working on personal projects using golang and mern.
-- 🌱 I’m currently learning low latency code using c++ & mern stack.
-- 👯 I’m looking to collaborate on any web development project.
+- 👯 I’m looking to collaborate on any web development project which expertise in golang & mern.
 - 📫 How to reach me: tanishrajsharma151@gmail.com